Kantor012/Product-Catalog/README.md

 <details>
     <summary>If seed.js is not in docker container yet</summary>

-    Run the following command from the **root directory of this project**:
+Run the following command from the <strong>root directory of this project</strong>:

     ```sh
     docker cp seed.js mongo-catalog:/seed.js
     ```